We talked about the “judge role” and the “judge frames” many times across this website.

 But, as for most things, there is no room for infinite relativism.

-For example: all sensible people would agree that a child-molester judged as “not good enough as a human being” had it coming.
+For example: most sensible people would agree that a child-rapist judged as “not good enough as a human being” had it coming.

 And there are a few more grey areas that are closer to manipulation than fairness.

 - A man frames a woman at work as “too aggressive”: that might or might not be true.
 But if they are competing for a promotion, chances are he’s doing it to ruin her reputation, turn people against her, and make her feel self-conscious in an effort to take out an opponent for promotions

 - A woman frames a man as unworthy for pursuing his entrepreneurial dreams: The woman might have a second motive to make his man feel bad for not providing at the level they are used to and keep him in his job.
 Abandoning his dream will come at the price of his happiness, though, so I’d consider this closer to manipulation

 How to Spot Judges

 How do you spot if someone is having judge powers over you?